CarlosR317/UserDirectory/README.md

 User can click on sort to sort all the users and can search the directory for people with in the directory

 # Contributing
-Online resources; teachers; tutors; and class mates all provided guidance and directions on how to complete successfully
+This was very hard for me to complete had to use Online resources; teachers; tutors; and class mates all provided guidance and directions on how to complete successfully

 # Tests
 NA